luiz-flamorim/7-digit-display-and-camera/README.md

 # Project in Development

 ## Next steps
+- app.js to send a string with bytes
+- arduino to unpack the bytes, avoid looping
+- instead of counting frames, make it wait 100ms in between each message

 # Camera Processor - 7-Segment Display Matrix Controller

-A scalable real-time video processing system that analyzes camera input and controls a matrix of 7-segment displays via Arduino.
-The system divides the camera feed into a configurable grid, detects brightness in each cell, and activates corresponding digits on a display matrix of any size.
+A real-time video processing system that analyzes camera input and controls a matrix of 7-segment displays via Arduino.
+The system divides the camera feed into a grid, detects brightness in each cell, and activates corresponding digits on a 40-digit display matrix.

 ## Overview

 This project consists of two main components:

-1. **JavaScript/Web Application** (p5.js): Captures video, processes it into a configurable grid, and sends active cell data to Arduino
+1. **JavaScript/Web Application** (p5.js): Captures video, processes it into a grid, and sends active cell data to Arduino
-2. **Arduino Firmware**: Receives binary data via serial communication and controls a scalable matrix of MAX7219 7-segment display modules
+2. **Arduino Firmware**: Receives data via serial communication and controls a matrix of MAX7219 7-segment display modules

-The system is designed to be scalable - grid dimensions and display size can be configured by adjusting constants in both the JavaScript and Arduino code.
-The grid maps directly to 7-segment digits arranged in a matrix layout.
+The system creates a controlable grid that maps directly to 7-segment digits arranged in a matrix.

 ## How It Works